JSsixtyfour/smashremix/ssb64 bass/readme.txt

 armor generates suped up version of Yoshi Armor when Ganondorf does a Warlock Punch.

 slowattack changes the attack speeds of Ganondorf's attacks.

+gnd.obj and gnd.mtl are the current model and materials used for Ganondorf (these are not utilized in the Assembly).